bertBruynooghe/ReallyCare/readme.md

 - got the grab working in casperjs, `dotenv -f .env casperjs caspertest.js`
 - got a basic scenario working in node.js
 - start local development using `fn start web=1` to reuse Procfile
+- discovered that more or less the same functionality is delivered on Nightscout's miniMed plugin.
+Maybe I should integrate with that and fork later on, but for now, I just copied the thing.
+- MiniMed plugin does not consider insulin or carbs, but they can be retrieved through the GUI in the csv reports, but only for complete days (not today).
+But we already know the events, so we can show those in Nightscout

 ## TODO